B3nj1e/Team-Profile-Generator/README.md

 ## Installation Instructions
 To use the application, please download all associated files off the [GitHub repository](https://github.com/B3nj1e/Team-Profile-Generator).
 Ensure node.js is installed.
-In the terminal run ``npm init``, followed by `` npm i`` to install the dependencies, including inquirer and jest.
+In the terminal run `` npm i`` to install the dependencies, including inquirer and jest.
 Once the inquirer package has been installed, in the terminal type ``node index.js``.
 This should initiate user prompts in the terminal.
 Answer all of the questions that are presented in the terminal.
 Upon completion of these steps, you should have a team.html and team.css file located in the dist directory.

 ## Usage Instructions
-Please click [here]() to view a video tutorial on how to use this application.
+Please click [here](https://watch.screencastify.com/v/HaYwzaeqKhAsJJyOBBPK) to view a video tutorial on how to use this application.

 ## Contribution Guidelines
 If you think you can improve this application, please feel free to make contributions.
 I will review these changes on GitHub prior to merging them to the main branch.